-(c) Directly or indirectly carrying on the activity with repetition, regularity or continuity
+(c) Directly or indirectly carrying on the activity with repetition, regularity or continuity sources of income and how much time an individual or firm spends on all activities associated with the trading or advising.

 Frequent or regular transactions are a common indicator that an individual or firm may be engaged in trading or advising for a business purpose.
 The activity does not have to be their sole or even primary endeavour for them to be in the business.